kyverno/website/README.md

 * This site makes use of the [Docsy](https://docsy.dev) theme.
   [Hugo Extended](https://gohugo.io/getting-started/installing#fetch-from-github) is required to render it.
+* Create a fork of the Kyverno website repository to your GitHub account.
-* `git clone https://github.com/kyverno/website kyverno-website/ --recurse-submodules`
+* `git clone https://github.com/{GITHUB-ID}/website kyverno-website/ --recurse-submodules`
 * `cd kyverno-website`
 * `hugo server -v`